-The Committee may allow participants to elect to receive restricted stock or restricted stock units with a vesting period determined by the Committee for a portion of Incentive Awards ("Base Award").
-If the Base Award is elected, the participant may also be awarded additional shares of restricted stock or restricted stock units with a vesting period determined by the Committee for each share associated with the Base Award ("Matching Award").
+The Committee may allow participants to elect to receive restricted stock with a vesting period determined by the Committee for a portion of Incentive Awards ("Base Award").
+If the Base Award is elected, the participant may also be awarded additional shares of restricted stock with a vesting period determined by the Committee for each share associated with the Base Award ("Matching Award").